 Solitude is critical to being able to love oneself.
 This is not being an isolationist, which could become unbalanced when taken to extremes.
 But rather as a sign of being balanced, because you are happy with your own company.
 Being alone doesn’t make you lonely.
 It took much longer than I thought to find a photo that actually displayed that kind of joyous feeling within it.

-As women we give so much of ourselves away.
-We constantly see to the needs of others.
-Solitude is how we can balance this out, so that we are not giving too much of ourselves away.
+As a woman you give so much of yourself away.
+You constantly see to the needs of others.
+Solitude is how you can balance this out, so that you are not giving too much of yourself away.
 Solitude is strength.

 I love the first quote because it shows great courage to do things like take trains to somewhere you have never been by yourself.
 To go so far away that you lose the fear of finding your way home.
 That you will do something that you know in the depths of your soul is yours alone to do, even when everyone you know disagrees.

-I believe that we all have that kind of courage, but some of us are still holding back.
-The only way out, really is, to go through.
+I believe that you have that kind of courage, but sometimes you are still letting life hold you back.
+I believe this is true of all of us.
+There are moments of indecision.
+Of not being sure of your way.
+In the end, the only way out, really is, to go through.
 To step past the place of safety on the sand.
 You need to actually cross over the line into adventure, stepping into the sea.

 Only by being alone with yourself can you come to true honesty with who you are, and how you are being reflected in the world.
 It is in this place of honesty, you are able to authentically release the parts of you that are not you, and own in the real world the parts of you that are crying to be released into life.

-Only to the extent that we expose ourselves to the changing tides of the sea, can we transform into who we are becoming.
+Only to the extent that you expose yourself to the changing tides of the sea, can you transform into who you are becoming.
 I think that we all want to find out what we are doing here, and we can’t do that staying safely on the dry land.
-We have to step over the line to experience adventure.
+You have to step over the line to experience adventure.
 Here is to smooth sailing!